Fallout001/SCP-SL-Plugins/README.md

 # Summary

-Hi, My name Is Fallout and this is my collection of plugins i have made for SCP:SL:
+Hi, My name Is Fallout and this is my collection of plugins i have made for SCP:SL Using The Exiled Framework

 **EffectOnHud** - A serverside Keybind a user can press to show a compact display of their current status effects